ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-12-21-cloud-build-badge.md

 The way we'll know the status of our builds is through GCP's messaging tool called PubSub.
 Cloud Build automatically publishes build details as a topic and we just need to set-up a subscriber to pull messages from that.
+We'll start by writing a scaffold of our main method.
+We should `export` this function and it must take an `event` and a `callback` as its [arguments](https://cloud.google.com/functions/docs/writing/background):

+- `event` (Object): an object representing the event that triggered the function
+- `callback` (Function): a signal indicating the completion of the function execution.

+The `event` object that we obtain is a [PubSubMessage](https://cloud.google.com/pubsub/docs/reference/rest/v1/PubsubMessage)

 [^1]: I chose to write in Javascript because I want to use this project as an opportunity to learn the language.